We breathe life into great teams with great ideas to create great companies.

 What do we do?

-- We aggregate exciting dealflow across the nation and over many industries for science and technology enabled startup companies.
+- We aggregate exciting dealflow across the Heartland and over many industries for science and technology enabled startup companies.

 - We optimize risk and returns by curating companies and proving the scalability of their revenue model.